Softwarica-Projects/Sem5-MobileApp-MovieHub/README.md

 - **Popular Movies**: Movies with high ratings
 - **Recently Added Movies**: List of movies that are added recently
 - **Genres**: Genre list with updated categories

+## Sprint 5 Features

+### 1. Movie Details
+User can see detailed information of a movie along with trailer link and cast

+### 2.Review
+User can view and give your own review to the movie

+### 3. Test Cases
+Viewmodel, View and UseCase test to make sure nothing is broken when we change their functionality